chicknwinner/crops-docker-resu-detcader/README.md

 This should be writable by the docker user.
 It's where your OPS and RED credentials will be stored.

+After the container boots for the first time, you'll need to edit the `settings.json` file.
+You can find a template [here](https://github.com/soranosita/crops/blob/main/src/settings.json)

 ### Torrents Directory (important)

 This is where your existing torrent files are located.